 - 2 basa fillets (catfish fillets)

-- Cut the catfish filet in half.
-Season both sides of the catfish fillets with salt and black pepper.
+- Cut 2 basa fillets (catfish fillets) in half.
+Season both sides of the catfish fillets with ⅛ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.

-- Coat the fillets with 1 ½ Tbsp. all-purpose flour.
-Gently shake off excess flour.
+- Coat the fillets with 1½ Tbsp all-purpose flour (plain flour).
+Gently shake off the excess flour.

-- Heat 1 ½ Tbsp. vegetable oil (if you like crispier texture, use 2 to 2 ½ Tbsp. oil) in the frying pan over medium heat.
-Cook both sides of the fillet until golden brown, about 3-4 minutes each side.
+- Heat 1½ Tbsp neutral oil (if you like a crispier texture, use 2 to 2½ Tbsp oil) in the frying pan over medium heat.
+Cook both sides of the fillet until golden brown, about 3–4 minutes each side.

-- Whisk 2 Tbsp. sake, 2 Tbsp. mirin, 3 Tbsp. soy sauce, and 1 Tbsp. sugar together in a small bowl.
-Pour the sauce over the fish.
-Using spoon, scoop some sauce and pour over the fish several times.
-Cook a few minutes until the sauce gets thicken.
+- Whisk 2 Tbsp sake, 2 Tbsp mirin, 3 Tbsp soy sauce, and 1 Tbsp sugar together in a small bowl.
+Pour the sauce over the fish in the pan.
+Using a spoon, scoop some sauce and pour it over the fish several times.
+Cook a few minutes until the sauce thickens.

-- Thinly slice the green onions and sprinkle over the fish.
-Turn off the heat and serve the fish over steamed rice.
+- Thinly slice 2 green onions/scallions and sprinkle over the fish.
+Turn off the heat.
+Divide 2 servings cooked Japanese short-grain rice into individual large donburi bowls or plates.
+Serve the fish over the rice.
 Drizzle the sauce over the fish.
-Sprinkle sesame seeds and sansho pepper if you like.
+Sprinkle with 1 tsp toasted white sesame seeds and Japanese sansho pepper, if you‘d like.